What Is Glycemic Control?

 FACT

 Most patients with T2D start treatment with lifestyle changes and metformin.
-Insulin is reserved for cases with advanced beta cell failure or when other medications do not reach the targets.
+Insulin is reserved for advanced beta-cell failure or when other medications fail to reach the targets.

 MYTH